 For hours, same sex couples filed into the clerk’s office.
 There were cheers, hugs, and tears of joy.

 "We had a ceremony in our church 15 years ago and validated us.
-That was what our family needed to see, but this is now legal," said Paulson.
+That was what our family needed to see, but this is now legal," said Paulsen.
 "It doesn't mean anything to us, but it means a lot to the outside world.
 I can introduce her as my wife and not my partner.
 It sounds like you are in a business together, so now is she is actually going to be my wife."

-Paulson and her now wife, Deanna, have been together for 17 years.
+Paulsen and her now wife, Deanna, have been together for 17 years.

-For the past 10 years, Paulson has been on the front lines fighting for Indiana to allow same sex marriage.
+For the past 10 years, Paulsen has been on the front lines fighting for Indiana to allow same sex marriage.
 She is the President of Indiana Equality Action and says the emotions felt Wednesday prove why she continued to fight so hard.

-"There are times we got frustrated, but we never thought about giving up," said Paulson.
+"There are times we got frustrated, but we never thought about giving up," said Paulsen.
 "We've done this for years and people before me have done this.
 We've been doing this for ten years and it's all worth it."